stevencohn/WindowsPowerShell/readme.md

 #### `Initialize-Machine`
 This is a top-level script meant to be downloaded independently from this repo and run to configure and initialize new machines.
 This script will download this repo to the current user's Document folder, setting it up as the default PowerShell profile.
-Best to download it to and run from $env:PROGRAMDATA.
+Best to download it to and run from the root of C.
 Run `Set-ExecutionPolicy RemoteSigned` prior to running if this is the first use of PowerShell.

    This script can optionally create a new local administrator so it runs in two phases:

    1. Log on as an administrator
-   1. Download [Initialize-Machine.ps1](https://raw.githubusercontent.com/stevencohn/WindowsPowerShell/master/Initialize-Machine.ps1) to $env:ProgramData
+   1. Download [Initialize-Machine.ps1](https://raw.githubusercontent.com/stevencohn/WindowsPowerShell/master/Initialize-Machine.ps1) to C:\Initialize-Machine.ps1
    1. Open an administrative PowerShell window
    1. PS> `Set-ExecutionPolicy RemoteSigned`
-   1. PS> `cd $env:ProgramData`
+   1. PS> `cd C:\`
    1. PS> `.\Initialize-Machine.ps1 -User <new-admin-username>`
    1. ...
 Create new local administrator (y/n) [y]: `y`
    1. ...
 Password: *********
    1. ...
 Logout to log back in as &lt;new-admin-username> (y/n) [y]: `y`
    1. Log on as &lt;new-admin-username>
    1. Open an administrative PowerShell window
-   1. PS> `cd $env:ProgramData`
+   1. PS> `cd C:\`
    1. PS> `.\Initialize-Machine.ps1 -Verbose`

    Finally, since this updates the PowerShell console colors, you can close and reopen the console to appreciate these fantastic new colors.